Learning to Place Objects with Programs and Iterative Self Training: Related Work

 \section{Related Work}

-\paragraph{Indoor Scene Synthesis} Before the existence of large indoor scene datasets~\cite{fu20213d} and 3D deep learning algorithms, researchers approached indoor scene synthesis with explicit rules such as statistical relationships between objects~\cite{Yu2011MakeIH}, programmatically-defined constraints ~\cite{Yeh2012SynthesizingOW}, design principles~\cite{Merrell2011InteractiveFL}, or heuristics for human activity~\cite{Fu2017AdaptiveSO, Fisher2015ActivitycentricSS}.
+\textbf{Indoor scene synthesis and object placement.} Before the existence of large indoor scene datasets~\cite{fu20213d} and 3D deep learning algorithms, researchers positioned objects in scenes with explicit rules such as statistical relationships between objects~\cite{Yu2011MakeIH}, programmatically-defined constraints ~\cite{Yeh2012SynthesizingOW}, design principles~\cite{Merrell2011InteractiveFL}, or heuristics for human activity~\cite{Fu2017AdaptiveSO, Fisher2015ActivitycentricSS}.
 Similarly, our DSL also encodes object relationships and human activity explicitly.

-Deep learning methods enabled end-to-end and differentiable systems to learn scene piors automatically from large scene datasets.
-A scene graph is a popular representation with works using a graph neural network~\cite{Wang2019PlanIT, gao2023scenehgn}, recursive neural network~\cite{Li2018GRAINS} or diffusion model~\cite{tang2024diffuscene} to learn these priors.
-Another line of work takes an image based approach and operates over the top down view of the scene with CNNs~\cite{Ritchie2018FastAF, Wang2018DeepCP}.
-Recent transformer based approaches~\cite{Paschalidou2021NEURIPS, Para2020GenerativeLM, wang2020sceneformer} have also found success working directly with the 3D bounding box information of objects in the scene.
+Deep learning enabled a variety of approaches for learning scene priors from large datasets.
+A scene graph is a popular representation with works using a graph neural network~\cite{Wang2019PlanIT, gao2023scenehgn}, recursive neural network~\cite{Li2018GRAINS} or diffusion model~\cite{tang2024diffuscene, sun2025reltriple, Hu24arxiv-MiDiffusion} to learn these priors.
+Image based approaches operate over the top down view of the scene with CNNs~\cite{Ritchie2018FastAF, Wang2018DeepCP}.
+Transformer based approaches~\cite{Paschalidou2021NEURIPS, Para2020GenerativeLM, wang2020sceneformer} found success working directly with the 3D bounding box information of objects in the scene.
 Our system leverages recent advances in 3D deep learning, using the transformer architecture as the backbone for scene generation.
 Instead of having the network directly predict object placements however, our generative model writes programs defined by our DSL.

-Another line of work is zero-shot indoor scene synthesis.
-These methods do not require training on 3D scene datasets and instead rely on latent scene knowledge embedded within Large Language Models (LLMs) to generate scenes.
-Holodeck~\cite{yang2023holodeck} generates 3D environments for embodied AI training by sampling spatial relational constraints from an LLM and then optimizing the layout with a physical solver.
-Another work designs a LLM-based program synthesizer whose programs are specified by a DSL~\cite{Aguina-KangOpen}.
-This DSL is a scene description program that specifies the objects and their spatial layout.
-We also generate DSL programs whose primitives are relational constraints, but our programs specify possible object placements rather than an entire scene.
-Our work also requires 3D scene data to train on and aims to match the distribution of input scenes rather than generate any indoor scene zero-shot.